Minimum Wage Increase

 Hawaiʻi's working families bear the highest costs in our nation.

-Multiple bills have been introduced in the 2017 legislative session targeted at increasing the state minimum wage here in Hawaiʻi.
+Multiple bills were introduced in the 2017 legislative session targeted at increasing the state minimum wage here in Hawaiʻi. they ultimately failed to advance through the session, but advocates will be pushing this agenda forward in 2018 as well.
+YPDA Hawaiʻi's Economic Justice Action Committee has this as a priority.

 According to economist James Galbraith, raising the minimum wage would raise the incomes of 28 million Americans.
 Women would particularly benefit because they tend to work for lower wages than men.
 As Galbraith sees it, raising the minimum wage is family friendly policy.